MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - Confirmation prompt **Do you want to delete this label?** for users when you don't use the policy setting for justification

-- Label an Office document by using an existing custom property (SyncPropertyName and SyncPropertyState advanced client settings)

 - Separate PowerShell cmdlets to connect to a Rights Management service